Andorra: 19th century: New Reform and the Andorran Question

 The authorities of the Co-Princes banned casinos and betting houses throughout the country.
 The ban resulted in an economic conflict and the Revolution of 1881, which began when revolutionaries assaulted the house of the syndic on 8 December 1880, and established the Provisional Revolutionary Council led by Joan Pla i Calvo and Pere Baró i Mas.
 The Provisional Revolutionary Council allowed for the construction of casinos and spas by foreign companies.
 From 7 to 9 June 1881, the loyalists of Canillo and Encamp reconquered the parishes of Ordino and La Massana by establishing contact with the revolutionary forces in Escaldes-Engordany.
 After a day of combat the Treaty of the Bridge of Escalls was signed on 10 June.
 The council was replaced and new elections were held.
-The economic situation worsened, as the populace was divided over the Qüestió d'Andorra – the "Andorran Question" in relation to the Eastern Question.
+The economic situation worsened, as the populace was divided over the Qüestió d'Andorra – the "Andorran Question".
 The struggles continued between pro-bishops, pro-French, and nationalists based on the troubles of Canillo in 1882 and 1885.

 Andorra participated in the cultural movement of the Catalan Renaixença.
 Between 1882 and 1887, the first academic schools were formed where trilingualism coexisted with the official language, Catalan.
 Romantic authors from France and Spain reported the awakening of the national consciousness of the country.
 Jacint Verdaguer lived in Ordino during the 1880s where he wrote and shared works related to the Renaixença with writer and photographer Joaquim de Riba.

 In 1848, Fromental Halévy had premiered the opera Le val d'Andorre to great success in Europe, where the national consciousness of the valleys was exposed in the romantic work during the Peninsular War.